Gauravchandola2022/Ai-Code-X/README.md

-# 🧠 Mini Compiler in Python
+# 🧠 AiCodeX in Python

-This project is a **Mini Compiler** developed using Python.
+This project is a **AiCodeX** developed using Python.
 It demonstrates the core principles of compiler design, including lexical analysis, parsing, and code generation for a small subset of programming language constructs.

 ## 📌 Features